ilanprais/TicTacToe-AI/README.md

-# TicTacToe-AI
-Tic Tac Toe game verson person or ai
+# TicTacToe Game - play versus another person or verson an AI